 When presented with a problem, the network adjusts its connections and thresholds until it solves it, comes up with a viable solution, or runs out of time.

 Scientists can train neural networks to perform tasks by supplying them with many examples and letting them figure out the patterns independently.

 Deep learning is a subset of machine learning that is revolutionising the field of AI.
-Deep learning aims to ensure that machines learn in ways similar to how humans do.
+Deep learning ensures that machines learn in ways similar to how humans do.